agrawalvanshika/Job-portal-with-skill-assessment/README.md

 Hello Sir/Mam,

+__AS COMMENTED BY YOU ALL THE CHANGES DONE IN REVIEW 2 FOLDER (JSP FILES, JS VALIDATION, WEBPAGE PRESENT IN PNG FROMAT)__

 We had made Jobfit - Modern Job Portal

 Jobfit is a modern job portal designed to connect job seekers with employers effectively.
 The platform features job search functionality, registration forms for both job seekers and employers, and interactive components with a clean and responsive UI.